googlecloudsecurity/agentic-soc-workshop/docs/s1c1-triage-agent.md

 **Task 1.2** — Find your case.
 It is named in the format:

 ```
-[CASE ID] - True Positive - High Confidence
+[CASE ID] - [VERDICT] - [CONFIDENCE]
 ```

-For example: **214 - True Positive - High Confidence**.
-The name was set automatically by the playbook using TIN's verdict and confidence.
+For example: **1045 - True Positive - High Confidence**.
+The name was set automatically by the playbook using TIN's verdict and confidence, so the verdict in your case name is TIN's, not a given.

 **Task 1.3** — Note the numeric ID at the start of the case name.